OCDX/SoftwareEngineering-Group3/README.md

   Link to Sprint 1 and 2 is at the top of this page

 ####Unfinished Tasks

+* Further additions to the database will be needed but current status is on par with Sprint 2
+* Further modifications to the UI will be needed but current status is on par with Sprint 2

 ####Log

+* Updated Webpages
+* Switched to Ubuntu server
+* Updated Test Cases
+* Updated Documentation
+* Added user/admin roles
+* Added stub-calls

 ## REVISIONS FROM SPRINT 1